TanyaLagodich/javascript-data-structures-and-algorithms/data-structures/linked-list/linked-list.md

 * Insertion by index `O(n)`
 * Removing from index `O(n)`

-The time complexity for accessing and searching in a Linked List is `O(n)` because it requires traversing the list sequentially.
-However, the time complexity for insertion and deletion can be `O(1)` when manipulating the head or tail, but it becomes `O(n)` when dealing with nodes in the middle, as it requires finding the appropriate position first.

-Understanding the Big O notation can provide insights into the efficiency and scalability of the Linked List for different types of operations.

 ### Methods

 The Single Linked List implementation provides the following methods: